spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-vmware/airgap-install/vmware-vsphere-airgap-instructions.md

 keywords: ["self-hosted", "vertex"]
 ---

-This guide helps you to prepare your airgap environment for Palette VerteX installation.
+This guide helps you to prepare your airgap environment for VerteX installation using an OVA to deploy and initialize an airgap support VM.

 :::info

 This guide is for preparing your airgap environment only.
-For instructions on installing Palette on [VMware](./install.md).
-A checklist of the steps you will complete to prepare your airgap environment for Palette is available in the [Checklist](./checklist.md) page.
+For instructions on installing VerteX on VMware, check the [Install](./install.md) guide.
+A checklist of the steps you will complete to prepare your airgap environment for VerteX is available in the [Checklist](./checklist.md) page.

 :::